xraypy/xraylarch/_sources/fitting/lineshapes.txt

 .. function:: voigt(x, cen=0, sigma=1, gamma=None)

    a Voigt distribution function.
-The definitio used here is
+The definition used here is

 .. math::